Unmanned ground vehicle: Military

 UGV use by the military has saved many lives.
 Applications include explosive ordnance disposal (EOD) such as landmines, loading heavy items, and repairing ground conditions under enemy fire.
 The number of robots used in Iraq increased from 150 in 2004 to 5000 in 2005 where they disarmed over 1000 roadside bombs in Iraq at the end of 2005.
 By 2013, the U.S. Army had purchased 7,000 such machines and 750 had been destroyed.
 The U.S. military is building UGVs to act as armed robots outfitted with machine guns and grenade launchers that may replace soldiers in combat.
 Such uses potentially pose ethical concerns by removing humans from the OODA loop.

+Another widespread application of UGVs gaining popularity is for CASEVAC.
+During the full-scale Russo-Ukrainian War, some Ukrainian units such as the 13th Khartiia Brigade, 118th Mechanized Brigade, and 1st Separate Medical Battalion have started effectively using UGVs to evacuate wounded soldiers from the gray zone - sometimes under drone or artillery fire - for long distances of up to 34 km.

 Examples

 SARGE

 SARGE is a 4-wheel drive all-terrain vehicle that uses the frame of the Yamaha Breeze.
 The objective is to provide each infantry battalion with up to eight SARGE units.
 SARGE is primarily used for remote surveillance; sent ahead of the infantry to investigate potential ambushes.